Publication 939 (12/2018), General Rule for Pensions and Annuities

 1. Contributions before 1963 by your employer,

-2. Contributions after 1962 by your employer if the contributions would be excludable from your gross income (without regard to the foreign earned income exclusion) had they been paid directly to you, or
+2. Contributions after 1962 by your employer if the contributions would be excludable from your gross income (not including the foreign earned income exclusion) had they been paid directly to you, or

-3. Contributions after 1996 by your employer on your behalf if you performed the services of a foreign missionary (a duly ordained, commissioned, or licensed minister of a church or a lay person) if the contributions would be excludable from your gross income had they been paid directly to you.
+3. Contributions after 1996 by your employer if you performed the services of a foreign missionary (a duly ordained, commissioned, or licensed minister of a church or a lay person) if the contributions would be excludable from your gross income had they been paid directly to you.

 Foreign employment contributions while a nonresident alien.